QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-05-24-configure-swa-cli-api.md

 ---
 title: "Configuring local Azure Function APIs for Azure SWA"
+slug: "configuring-local-azure-function-apis-for-azure-swa-124c3c"
 author: matt
-categories: [public]
+categories: Public
 classification: Public
 tags: [getting-started,cloud,api]
 date: 2023-05-24 12:30:00
+updatedBy: Joyclyn
+updated: 2025-05-21 01:42:29
 likes: 14
 ---

-When running your SWA site in a local development environment, you may be incorporating Apis using Azure serverless functions under the covers, and getting these running locally can be a challenge.
-In a lot of cases authentication relies on local Apis to work as well.
+When running your SWA (statis web app) site in a local development environment, you may be incorporating APIs using Azure serverless functions under the covers, and getting these running locally can be a challenge.
+In a lot of cases authentication relies on local APIs to work as well.

 Here is how to get up and running.